Carmineh/MuSe-Remix-Plugin/README.md

 # MuSe - MUtation SEeding tool Plugin for Remix IDE
 **[MuSe](https://github.com/GerardoIuliano/MuSe)** is a mutation testing tool for Solidity Smart Contracts.
 It was designed to run mutation testing on Solidity projects.
-It can run test using Hardhat, Brownie and Forge, hybrid test suites, and custom test scripts.
+It can run test using Hardhat, Brownie, Truffle and Forge, hybrid test suites, and custom test scripts.

 ## Table of Contents